 By Joe Pikas

-So, what exactly is AC interference and why should you care?
+So, what exactly is AC interference, AC interference in buried pipelines, and why should you care?

 What Is AC Interference?